ray-project/ray/rllib/benchmarks/torch_compile/README.md

 ```

 ### Some meta level comments
-1. The performance improvement depends on many factors including the neural network architecture used, the batch size during sampling, the backend, the mode, the torch version, and many other things.
-The best way to optimize this is to first get the non-compiled workload learning and then do a hyper-parameter tuning on torch compile parameters on different hardwares.
+1. The performance improvement depends on many factors, including the neural network architecture used, the batch size during sampling, the backend, the mode, the torch version, and many other things.
+The best way to optimize this is to first get the non-compiled workload learning and then do a hyper-parameter tuning on torch compile parameters on different hardware.

 2. For CPU inference use the recommended inference only backends: `ipex` and `onnxrt`.